sairam-it/FUTURE_ML_02/README.md

 🏆 This fulfills **Task 2 of my Machine Learning Internship with Future Interns**, focusing on **classification, predictive modeling, and business analytics**.

-## 📜 Conclusion
-This project demonstrates how **Machine Learning + Business Dashboards** can work together to:
-- Predict customer churn with high accuracy
-- Highlight the most important drivers of churn
-- Provide actionable insights for **retention strategies** in the banking sector

-🏆 This fulfills **Task 2 of my Machine Learning Internship with Future Interns**, focusing on **classification, predictive modeling, and business analytics**.